There are two kinds of tree protection in Islington:

-On the map you will be able to view the TPO reference number and a copy of the documentation.
+On the interactive map, view the TPO reference number for the tree and a copy of the documentation.
 Make sure you note the reference number.

 You will then need to fill in an application form that can be found at the planning portal.
 There is also guidance there on completing the form and what supporting evidence may be required.

 - Reasons for the works